 After declaring for the NFL Draft in 2011, Chris put in the work and time needed to take his game to the next level.
 His innate instincts on the football field combined with his never quit work ethic, earned him a spot with the Denver Broncos.
 Chris immediately had an impact on the Broncos defense, concluding his rookie season with unparalleled stats and was voted on Denver’s All- Rookie Team, Breakout Player of the Year and Overachiever of the Year.
 The next few seasons Chris put up elite numbers, putting him in line with the best defensive backs in the NFL.
 During the 2014 season, Chris didn’t allow a single touch down, nicknaming his side of the field the “No Fly Zone.”
 He was also voted best cornerback in the NFL by the sports statistics agency, Pro Football Focus, which earned him 2015 All Pro and 2015 & 2016 Pro Bowl honors.

 2015 was the season that Chris transformed himself and solidified his reputation as one of the top corners in the game, meticulously destroying opposing offenses.
 Chris battled a severe shoulder injury the entire season but was determined to compete in the playoffs, committing to a rigorous daily rehab program.
 After a long, grueling 2015 NFL Season, Chris’s hard work paid off when the Broncos were named Super Bowl Champions, a game that was dominated by the “No Fly Zone.”

 Chris also has many passions off the field.
-In 2012 he married his college sweetheart Leah, and in 2014 they welcomed their first daughter, Aria, into the world.
+In 2012 he married his college sweetheart Leah, and together they have two beautiful daughters, Aria & Avianna.
 In 2013 Chris and Leah launched the Chris Harris Jr. Foundation.
-His inspiration for the foundation was his own underdog story, so the foundation seeks out other underdogs and helps give them rise above their obstacles to achieve greatness.
+Inspired by his own life experiences, the foundation seeks out fellow underdogs and helps give them opportunities and resources to rise above obstacles to achieve greatness.